 - Slip, Trip and Fall, and Premises Liability Claims:

-Car accidents occur regularly – in a big city, accidents are no rarity.
+Car accidents in Port St. Lucie occur regularly – in a big city, accidents are no rarity.
 Though many car accidents do not result in fatalities, they can cause severe injuries to the driver or the passengers because of the negligence of another careless driver.

 Motorcyclists are easy to miss as their vehicles are smaller and harder to spot on the road.
 Many such motorcyclists are thus injured by operators or drivers of larger vehicles who speed, drive drunk, or are distracted by texting.
 Many motorcyclists can often be the cause of accidents, too, where pedestrians get hurt.